1marcos6/cs4113fa22-project/README.md

 ## TODO
 * Pokemon and Trainers are circularly moving around the map (on a 10x10 board, node can move from 1d idx 9 to 1d idx 10) This shouldn't be possible and is only possible now because of the use of the 1d array format to store the 2d board.
+[FIXED]

 * Print all move records on game end.